 Step 3.
 Start Ripping

-Save your video on your HDD or Mobile device.
+Save the video to your computer or an external drive/phone.
 Click the Start button, and the actual DVD ripping process will be clearly shown.
-This best DVD Ripper for Mac and Windows will bypass any copy-protected DVD restrictions and convert your clip into a Facebook-ready file within minutes.
+This best DVD Ripper for Mac and Windows will convert your clip into a Facebook-ready file within minutes.

 Rip DVDs to Facebook for Free with HandBrake

-If you're looking for a free way to rip DVDs for Facebook uploads, HandBrake is one of the most popular choices.
-It's lightweight, works across Windows, macOS, and Linux, and is ideal for digitizing homemade DVDs into Facebook-compatible MP4 files.
+If you want a free way to rip DVDs for Facebook uploads, HandBrake is a solid option.
+It's open-source, runs on Windows, macOS, and Linux, and works well for converting homemade or unprotected DVDs into Facebook-friendly MP4 videos.

 With a bit of extra setup, tech-savvy users can even pair HandBrake with third-party libraries to handle some copy-protected DVDs as well, though this process is more advanced and may not work for all protections.